 The Check out time from the hotel is at 12:00 hours and the train to Madurai is later in the evening, so in the meantime, visit the tranquil Marina Beach and soak in its cool blue waters.
 Continuing onwards, visit the Flower and Fruit Market and the High Court, resembling the British architecture.

-By the right time, you will be disposed in the station for your overnight train to Madurai.
+In time you will be taken to the rail station for your overnight train to Madurai.